Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Disentanglement and Sparse Task-Specific Predictors Improve Generalization

-\begin{restatable}[Population MLE for Linearly Entangled Representations]{proposition}{sparsityBayesOptimal} Let $\hat\mW^{(\hat\vtheta)}_\infty$ be the solution of the population-based MLE, (assumed to be unique).
-Suppose $\vf_{\hat\vtheta}$ is linearly equivalent to $\vf_{\vtheta}$, and~\Cref{ass:sparse_task} holds, then, $\hat\mW_\infty^{(\hat\vtheta)} = \mW\mL^{-1}$. \end{restatable} From \Cref{prop:sparsity_bayes_optimal}, one can see that if the representation $\vf_{\hat\vtheta}$ is disentangled, then $\normin{\hat\mW^{(\hat\vtheta)}_\infty}_{2,0} = \normin{\mW (\mD \mP)^{-1}}_{2,0} = \normin{\mW}_{2,0} = \ell$.
-Thus, in that case, the sparsity constraint in~\Cref{pb:mle_l0} does not exclude the population MLE estimator from its hypothesis class, and yields a decrease in the generalization gap~\citep{Bickel_Ritov_Tsybakov2009,Lounici_Pontil_Tsybakov2010,MohriRostamizadehTalwalkar18} without biasing the estimator.
-Contrarily, when $\vf_{\hat\vtheta}$ is linearly entangled, the population MLE might have more nonzero columns than the ground-truth, and thus would be excluded from the hypothesis space of~\Cref{pb:mle_l0}, which, in turn, would bias the estimator.
+Thus, the sparsity constraint in~\Cref{pb:mle_l0} does not exclude the population MLE estimator from its hypothesis class which means no approximation error is entailed (no bias).
+Contrarily, when $\vf_{\hat\vtheta}$ is linearly entangled, the population MLE might have more nonzero columns than the ground-truth (since $\mL^{-1}$ might destroy the sparsity of $\mW$), and thus would be excluded from the hypothesis space of~\Cref{pb:mle_l0}, which means an approximation error is introduced.

+\textbf{Conclusion.} The above points suggest that \textit{if the ground-truth task is sufficiently sparse, the disentangled representation should benefit from sparsity regularization (assuming the number of samples is low) because it reduces the estimation error (variance) without increasing the approximation error (bias).} In contrast, an entangled representation might not benefit from sparsity regularization if the increase in approximation error is more important than the reduction in estimation error.

-\textbf{Empirical validation.} We now present a simple simulated experiment to validate the above claim {that \textit{disentangled representations coupled with sparsity regularization can have better generalization.}} \Cref{fig:sparsity-disentanglement-gains} compares the generalization performance of the convex relaxation of \Cref{pb:mle_l0} (Lasso regression, \citealt{Tibshirani1996}) and Ridge regression \citep{Hoerl1970} on both disentangled and linearly entangled representations.
-Lasso regression coupled with the disentangled representation obtains better generalization than the other alternatives when $\ell / m = 5\%$ and when the number of samples is very small.
-We can also see that, disentanglement, sparsity regularization and sufficient sparsity in the ground-truth data generating process are necessary to see a significant improvement, in line with our discussion.
-Lastly, the performance of all methods converge to the same value when the number of samples grows.
-See~\Cref{app:dis_lass_gen} for more details and discussion.
+\textbf{Empirical validation (\Cref{fig:sparsity-disentanglement-gains}).} We now present a simple simulated experiment that illustrates the above claim {that \textit{disentangled representations coupled with sparsity regularization can yield better generalization.}} \Cref{fig:sparsity-disentanglement-gains} compares the generalization performances of $L_1$ and $L_2$-penalized linear regressions \citep{Tibshirani1996,Hoerl1970}, computed on the top of both disentangled and linearly entangled representations, which are frozen during training. $L_1$-penalized linear regression coupled with the disentangled representation yields better generalization than other alternatives when $\ell / m = 5\%$ and when the number of samples is very small.
+One can also see that disentanglement, sparsity regularization, and sufficient sparsity in the ground-truth data generating process are necessary for significant improvements, in line with our discussion.
+Lastly, all methods yield similar performance when the number of samples grows.
+More details and discussions can be found in \Cref{app:dis_lass_gen}.